-All of this inspired me to create and teach a course on the philosophy of computer science [Rapaport, 2005b]9 and, now in retirement, to write up my lecture notes as a textbook [Rapaport, 2015].
+All of this inspired me to create and teach a course on the philosophy of computer science [Rapaport, 2005b]9 and to write up my lecture notes as a textbook [Rapaport, 2015].

-The course and the text begin with a single question: What is computer science?10 To answer this, we need to consider a series of questions, each of which leads to another:
+The course and the text begin with a single question: What is computer science?10 To answer this, we need to consider a sequence of questions:

 - Is computer science a science?
 (And what is science?)
 Or is it a branch of engineering?
 (What is engineering?)
-(Or is it a combination of these?
-Or perhaps something completely different, new, sui generis?) - If it is a science, what is it a science of?
+Or is it a combination?
+Or perhaps something completely different, new, sui generis? - If it is a science, what is it a science of?
 Of computers?
-(In that case, what is a computer?)
-Or of computation?
-That question leads to many others: - What is computation?
+In that case, what is a computer?
+Or of computation? - What is computation?
 What is an algorithm?
-Do algorithms differ from procedures?
-From recipes?
-(And what are they?)
+What is a procedure?
+Are recipes algorithms?
 What is the (Church-Turing) Computability Thesis?11 What is hypercomputation?
-What is a computer
+What is a computer program?
+Is it an implementation of an algorithm? - What is an implementation?
+What is the relation of a program to that which it models or simulates?
+For that matter, what is simulation?
+And can programs be considered to be (scientific) theories?
+What is software, and how does it relate to hardware?
+And can, or should, one or both of those be copyrighted or patented?
+Can computer programs be (logically) verified?